Atanas Slavov: Later years and death

 After 1990 and at the End of Communism in Bulgaria (1989), Slavov returned to his birthplace Sliven, where he remained for the rest of his life, taking on an active and much-loved role in the local community.

-Slavov passed at the age of 80 from complications during a routine operation on December 4, 2010 in a Plovdiv hospital.
+Slavov died aged 80 from complications during a routine operation on December 4, 2010 in a Plovdiv hospital.

 Work and influence

 Slavov has authored poetry, science fiction, prose, memoirs, art history works, literary theory, literature criticism, historical and ethnographic research, children's books, screenplays for animated, documentary and feature films; he was also an expert English translator, translating the works of Graham Greene, Charles Dickens, and others into Bulgarian, often for the first time ever.

 Slavov's art studies are presented in the books Copper Vessels (second volume of the series "Bulgarian Art Heritage", in which the author examines the development of coppersmithing in Bulgaria and the artistic features of copper products, published in 1974), Traditions and Perspectives in Bulgarian Applied Art, The Woodcarvings of the Rozhen Monastery, and others.
-Related to the Copper Vessels work and to commemorate Slavov's 90th birthday, New Bulgarian University held a posthumous exhibition in early 2020 called "Shields and Goblets”; in addition to portraits of Atanas Slavov by photographer Yordan Simeonov, Slavov's own photography was on display from Copper Vessels.
+Related to the Copper Vessels work and to commemorate Slavov's 90th birthday, New Bulgarian University held a posthumous exhibition in early 2020 called "Shields and Goblets"; in addition to portraits of Atanas Slavov by photographer Yordan Simeonov, Slavov's own photography was on display from Copper Vessels.

 Slavov's literary-critical and theoretical research is present in the book "In the Shadow of the Ford Myth", where the author discusses the issue of the "outsider" in American literature (his philosophical and social nature, his presence in the work of hippies, Beatnik youth, and the so-called wandering generation, their aesthetics, and so on), as well as in publications on the problems of private methods of comparison and classification in artistic analysis, and of course in his dissertation.

 In 1974, the Polish Academy of Sciences published Slavov's Essay on the Bulgarian Verse Composition (in Polish), in which with the help of the statistical method, Slavov tries to cover the Bulgarian verse tradition from the 9th century until the present day, and in 1987, his theoretical works were captured in the book Comparative Slavic Metrics (in Polish), which Slavov co-authored.